aviv82/Exquisite/README.md

 The exquisite game is a game of finding inspiration in unlikely places It is a process of sifting through hay in the hope of poking our finger on something sharp!

 How to play?
 It's simple.
-Make a mark, sting a sentence, fold the page and pass it along.
+Make a mark, string a sentence, fold the page and pass it along.